eVowIO/Data-Tracking-Sentinel/README.md

-# eVow.io Data Tracking Sentinel
+# eVow.io Data Tracking Sentinel - An Unofficial Google Chrome Extension

 ## What is the purpose of the sentinel chrome extension?